Get Answers To Common Auto Accident Questions In South Carolina

 Every serious car accident has the potential to cause harm, but a collision caused by someone that is driving under the influence (DUI) can be truly devastating.
 Data from the National Highway Traffic Safety Administration shows that across the nation, on average, 29 people were killed each day in 2016 due to crashes involving alcohol.
 DUI accidents also result in countless injuries and financial loss in South Carolina

-Here’s what you should do if you are involved in a car accident and suspect that the other driver was under the influence.
+Here’s what you should do if you are involved in a car accident and suspect that the at fault driver was under the influence.

 If you suspect drunk driving caused the crash, your first step should be to call 911.
 A police response means that a trained investigator will be able to examine the other driver.
 If he or she tests positive with law enforcement, not only does it help your legal case later, but you are helping to take a dangerous driver off the road.